Art and Ideas: What is visual language?

 When I've finished, what course can I do next?

-You may be interested in other courses that support the exploration of art and ideas, including VB645 Art & Ideas: Identity & the self or VB653 Art & Ideas: Time & Memory.
+You may be interested in other courses that support the exploration of art and ideas, including VB645 Art and ideas: identity & the self or VB872 Art in theory: what is creativity.

 You may also be interested in the wide range of courses available in Art History, Literature, Film Studies, Philosophy or Anthropology.